 Exploring humankind’s interaction with nature

-The themes for this issue are perception, equity, and revolution, alongside a series of dialogues.
+The themes for this issue are vulnerable, accessible, and sustainable, alongside a series of dialogues.

 In our first theme of this issue, Ugandan photographer DeLovie Kwagala takes us on a journey to the Quingdom, a gender-fluid imaginary world where people are free to be as they would like; Fijian climate justice advocate Kavita Naidu examines how vested interests need to be understood in order to resist and change the system; Noor, a young Syrian refugee, tells writer Daniel Briggs about the part that climate breakdown has played in his migration; and Ukrainian photographer Igor Tereshkov highlights the impact of the oil industry on the countryside and inhabitants of northwestern Siberia.

 OUR BASIC NEEDS

 Our second theme looks at two staples of our life on earth: food and water.
 One in 11 people worldwide go to bed hungry every night and one in 10 people lack access to clean water.
 These shocking statistics underpin My Life by Water, our photography essay looking at how people are struggling with lack of access to water, and Rebooting Our Food Systems, our in-depth look at the aspirations of chefs, farmers, academics and activists for the Food Systems Summit, which takes place later this year.